 The front of the house was dominated by a square, three-story tower positioned at the center.
 It featured six roof dormers, two in front and four in back, also suggesting a construction period much later than 1893.
 The 1926 photos show a house partially covered in vines, so many other details are hidden.
 The Merrills likely remodeled the home and added decorative and functional elements throughout their ownership.
-(Click here to see a photo of the Merrill house from the archives of the Kathryn A. Martin Library at the University of Minnesota-Duluth.)

 The home included a ballroom and an elevator, said to be the first electric elevator in Duluth—but since we can’t verify the house’s construction date, we can’t be sure if it was indeed the first (Otis Elevators has been installing electric elevators in the U.S. since 1890).
 The walls of its opulent dining room were covered with brocaded silk and the entire house featured massive white pine beams.

 The lot upon which the house stood was also impressive.
 It stretched from Jefferson to Superior St. between 26th and 27th Ave.
 E. The home’s carriage house—now a private residence—still stands at 2620 E. Superior St. It’s design provides a clue to what the Merrill House must have looked like.
 Thom Halvorson, whose parents demolished the Merrill home to make room for their 1939 Modernist masterpiece, remembers finding a headstone for a beloved horse near the carriage house when he was younger.
-A tennis court once covered an area between the house and the carriage house, and the grounds also held a greeenhouse.
+A tennis court once covered an area between the house and the carriage house, and the grounds also held a greenhouse.
 A stone wall that once marked the property line along the upper side of Jefferson Street still stands.
 While it has been neglected and is in disrepair, another wall in front of the carriage house along Superior St. show what the wall looked like when first constructed.

 After Merrill & Ring closed operations in Duluth in 1906, the Merrills spent more of their time in Seattle but still returned to the Zenith City to spend summers in their home on Greysolon Road.
 Mrs. Merrill died in 1928; local newspapers called her one of Duluth’s “most representative and outstanding women.”
 She worked with the Duluth chapter of the American Red Cross, the Duluth Woman’s Club, and the Duluth Art Society.
 She was a representative of the Duluth Women’s Council on the city planning commission.
-She and her husband travelled extensively, and while she was on the road she studied other cities and brought bring ideas back to see if they could be adapted to Duluth.
+She and her husband traveled extensively, and while she was on the road she studied other cities and brought bring ideas back to see if they could be adapted to Duluth.

 Merrill himself lived until 1932.
 He was buried in a coffin made of cedar from Vancouver that he had hand selected and originally intended to use the wood to panel over the silk walls of the home’s dining room.
-At his request the casket was lined with “blossoming branches of Gooseberry River Dogwood.”
+At his request, the casket was lined with “blossoming branches of Gooseberry River Dogwood.”
 The house sat empty until the Halvorsons purchased it in 1938.
 While it was vacant it fell prey to curious neighbor kids, who played inside and caused some damage along the way, even cutting the cables of the elevator.